Measures by means, means by measures: Measures by means

 \section{Measures by means}

-Let an ordinary mean ${\cal{K}}$ be given that is just for calculating the mean of two numbers.
+Let a two variable mean ${\cal{K}}$ be given that is just for calculating the mean of two numbers.
 Can we extend this mean somehow to some subsets of $\mathbb{R}$?
 We may have many options for doing so.
 But now we are going to approach this from measure theory.

 We know that that is the arithmetic mean.
-Therefore we can try to look for a measure $\mu$ such that $\frac{\int\limits_a^b x d\mu}{\mu([a,b])}={\cal{K}}(a,b)$ where $a,b\in\mathbb{R}$ and $\{a,b\}\in Dom({\cal{K}})$.
+Therefore we can try to look for a measure $\mu$ such that $\frac{\int\limits_a^b x d\mu}{\mu([a,b])}={\cal{K}}(a,b)$ where $a,b\in\mathbb{R}$ and $[a,b]\in \mathrm{Dom}({\cal{K}})$.